tcollincox/SPVMS/README.md

 # SPVMS
+Important Information
 This won't work without a .env file that has a connection string in it for a mongodb

-After installing run:
+Accessing Instructions
+1)Clone project from Github
+2)If not installed install
+-vue
+-npm
+3)add .env file to main project with the connection string

+4) Open terminal and run the commands:
  $npm install
  and then
  $npm start

+Extra Information

- Here are all the Api routes provided by this project GET http://localhost:3001/volunteers  ------- Gets All volunteers http://localhost:3001/admins  ------- Gets All admins http://localhost:3001/opportunities  ------- Gets All opportunities
+Here are all the Api routes provided by this project

+GET
+http://localhost:3001/volunteers  ------- Gets All volunteers
+http://localhost:3001/admins  ------- Gets All admins
+http://localhost:3001/opportunities  ------- Gets All opportunities